CodeReformer/MOTCP/README.md

 # Test case prioritization based on fault sensitivity analysis using ranked NSGA-2
+<p>In this project, a ranking-based NSGA-2 algorithm is employed for test case ordering and prioritization.
+The primary focus is on identifying and prioritizing test cases with sensitivity to faults, particularly those introduced by modifications or the addition of new software functionality.
+The approach utilizes historical data to inform the prioritization process.</p>

+<p>A key component of the project is the incorporation of a Sensitive Index, which aids in identifying test cases that are particularly sensitive to faults.
+In addition to the Sensitive Index, the project emphasizes two other critical objectives in test prioritization: Execution Cost and APFD (Average Percentage of Faults Detected).
+These objectives collectively contribute to a comprehensive prioritization strategy for efficient and effective fault detection.</p>

+<p>The Sensitive Index plays a pivotal role in highlighting test cases with a higher likelihood of revealing faults, especially those arising from recent modifications or the introduction of new software functionalities.
+Derived from historical data, the Sensitive Index allows the algorithm to assign higher priority to test cases that have demonstrated greater fault-revealing potential in the past.</p>

+<p>Execution Cost, another objective in the prioritization process, considers the resource requirements associated with executing each test case.
+Balancing thorough testing with resource constraints is crucial for an efficient testing process.</p>

+<p>APFD serves as a metric to evaluate the effectiveness of the prioritization strategy by calculating the average percentage of faults detected across the prioritized test cases.</p>

+<p>To validate the proposed model, the project includes experiments on five handcrafted and three benchmark Java-based applications.
+The evaluation involves comparing the performance of the NSGA-2 algorithm with various state-of-the-art algorithms commonly used in test case prioritization.
+The comparison aims to assess the effectiveness, efficiency, and overall superiority of the proposed approach in identifying and addressing faults in software.</p>

+<p>In conclusion, this project presents a comprehensive and detailed approach to test case ordering and prioritization using a ranking-based NSGA-2 algorithm.
+The emphasis on sensitivity to faults, historical data, and the inclusion of multiple objectives such as Execution Cost and APFD contribute to a robust methodology for prioritizing test cases.
+The experimental validation against handcrafted and benchmark applications strengthens the credibility of the proposed model by showcasing its performance relative to existing algorithms in the field of test case prioritization.</p>
 ![image](https://github.com/CodeReformer/MOTCP/assets/156921147/443e69dd-4865-4288-80d7-82de9d49dbf5)
 <br><i>(Description of small-scale project C: class; M: module; T: testcases; (a) Module dependency (b) Class Dependency)</i>